1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 The PCC Compensation Plan covers people who were diagnosed with a PCC Compensable Disease between March 8, 2015 and March 8, 2019 (inclusive).
 This four-year period was chosen to make the process fair for everyone across Canada.
 Each province and territory has different laws about how long someone has to make a legal claim (called limitation periods).
 These laws can prevent people from filing claims after a certain amount of time has passed.

-By establishing a uniform diagnosis period for all claimants, the PCC Compensation Plan:
+By establishing a uniform diagnosis period for all Tobacco-Victims, the PCC Compensation Plan:

 This approach ensures fairness and consistency in how claims are treated across Canada.

-12. What if I live in Quebec – can I qualify under the PCC Compensation Plan?
+15. What if I live in Quebec–can I qualify under the PCC Compensation Plan?

 Individuals who live in Quebec who meet the PCC Eligibility Criteria described in FAQ 1 may be eligible for the PCC Compensation Plan.